-Whether you want to use the platforms listed above to share work with your friends and family or clients, posting high quality images is a vital part of a creator’s marketing process.
-Sharing images of a good quality can make an unbelievably huge difference to your digital portfolio.
+Whether you want to use the platforms listed above to share work with your friends and family or clients, posting high-quality images is a vital part of a creator’s marketing process.
+Sharing images of good quality can make an unbelievably huge difference to your digital portfolio.

-So do you want to find out how to optimise the image quality when exporting images for Facebook, Instagram and Your Website from Photoshop?
+So do you want to find out how to optimize the image quality when exporting images for Facebook, Instagram and Your Website from Photoshop?
 Then read on!